ggfolks/platform/README.md

 Now when you make changes to code in `platform/src`, you run `yarn build` (in `platform/src`) and they will be detected by the webpack hot reloader in `platform/demo` and the demo app will be automatically reloaded.

+## License

+The platform is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.